Josh Allen’s historic season – seriously, it’s amazing

 Such a playing style can be risky and lead to turnovers, which has been one of the main gripes against Allen over the last few years.
 In 2023, he threw an interception on 3.1% of all pass attempts for a total of 18.

-This year, however, Allen has only thrown an interception every 1.3% pass attempts.
-That ranks not only as a career low for Allen, but it ranks sixth in the entire league.
-Allen is way below the league average of 2.1%, while last year he was well above it.
+This year, however, Allen has only thrown an interception every 1.2% pass attempts.
+That ranks not only as a career low for Allen, but it ranks fourth in the entire league.
+Allen is way below the league average of 2.2%, while last year he was well above it.

 The lack of mistakes and high number of passing yards and touchdowns make Allen a prolific passer.
 In fact, according to adjusted net yards per attempt (a stat that takes into account passing yards, passing touchdowns, interceptions and sacks), Allen is second in the league.